jwdavis/dataform-demo/README.md

 1. Create a Personal Access Token in your Github account.
 This is required to wire the Dataform repository to your Github repository
    1. **https://github.com/settings/apps > Tokens (classic) > Generate new token**
    2. Give it **repo** permissions
-   3. Copy the token and store it in an editor or file somewhere
+   3. Copy the token and store it in an editor or file somewhere; you'll sub it into the file below
 2. Fork this repository
-3. Clone the repository into your home directory in Cloud Shell
+3. Clone the forked repository into your home directory in Cloud Shell
 4. Replace all occurrences of **`<project-id>`** with your project's ID
    1. Edit files
    2. Commit changes
    3. Push to your Github repo
-5. In the terraform directory, create a `terraform.tfvars` file
+5. In the **`misc/terraform`** directory, create a `terraform.tfvars` file
    1. Populate it like so (replacing placeholders)
     ```
     project_id               = "<project-id>"